maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
+15    []        BANK            Converts BANK into an empty array.
 50   +[]        BANK1   BANK2   Appends the contents of BANK2 to the start of the BANK1 array.
 51   []+        BANK1   BANK2   Appends the contents of BANK2 to the end of the BANK1 array.
 52   ?[]        BANK1   BANK2   Reads the first item of the BANK1 array and stores it into BANK2.